accgetter/PatternOfBreakingUpInteger/README.md

 The pattern of breaking up integer

-ex1) Tree has 4 pattern
+ex1) Tree has 4 patterns

 1 + 1 + 1